-But even more importantly than that is the softness of the toilet tissue.
+But even more important than that is the softness of the toilet tissue.
 Many biodegradable toilet tissues are one-ply and not very soft or comfortable to use.
-But Aqua Soft is a two-ply toilet tissue that we find to be the best option for us.
+But Aqua Soft RV Toilet Paper is a two-ply toilet tissue that we find to be the best option for us.

 5. Fresh Water Hose

-Your fresh water hose should also be kink resistant so I recommend going with a NeverKink 25′ Hose.
+Your fresh water hose should also be kink resistant so I recommend going with a NeverKink 25′ Fresh Water Hose.

 It goes without saying but never store your water hose and sewer hose in the same storage compartment.
 Or at least keep the sewer hose in a sealed container of some kind if you do.

 The RV Life PRO app is not exactly a piece of gear, but it is something we use all of the time – almost daily.
 We use RV Trip Wizard through RV Life PRO to plan all of our trip itineraries and find campgrounds along the way.